Crostoli are a crispy fried Italian pastries which are popular during Carnevale and many other holidays.

 To make the Crostoli dough - hand mixing method

-- Place the flour on a clean work surface.
+- Place the all purpose flour on a clean work surface.

 - Use your fingertips or a fork to gradually blend the wet ingredient slowly gathering in flour until the dough starts to come together.
 Add a little more brandy if needed to form a ball.